lrug/lrug.org/source/meetings/2025/february/index.html.md

 Our February meeting is our annual event devoted to short talks of no more than 10 minutes.

-We have space for 3 more talks, and it is our most popular event of the year.
+We have space for at least 1 more talk, and it is our most popular event of the year.
 So, if you have been on the fence about giving a talk, there is no better opportunity than this.
 To put yourself on the map, email us at [talks@lrug.org](mailto:talks@lrug.org)

 ### AI tools for programmers